mmalessa/ai-email-analyzer/README.md

 > **This is a Proof of Concept.** Not intended for production use.

 AI-powered email analysis system that detects language, extracts device incidents, and analyzes emotional tone of incoming maintenance emails.
-Incidents are stored in Weaviate vector database for similarity search.
+Incidents are stored in a PostgreSQL database (with pgvector) for similarity search.

 ## Architecture